Injuries Cristiano Ronaldo has Suffered

 4. Patellar Tendinitis

-Another of Cristiano Ronaldo’s worst injuries was a patellar tendonitis in the left leg.
-It also originated in 2014, to be more specific 4 months after the fiber rupture in the biceps.
+Another of Cristiano Ronaldo’s worst injuries was patellar tendonitis in the left leg.
+It also originated in 2014, four months after the fiber rupture in the biceps.

 This inflammation of the microfibers of the knee tendon affected his performance in the Brazil 2014 World Cup, as he didn’t rest as doctors recommended at the time.
-In turn, at Real Madrid, the recovery time was 17 days, that is, 2 official matches.
+In turn, at Real Madrid, the recovery time was 17 days – two official matches.

 5. Knee ligament distortion

-Next on our list of physical difficulties Ronaldo has endured, this one took place in July 2016.
+The next on our list of physical difficulties Ronaldo has endured took place in July 2016.
 We’re talking about a strain of the internal lateral ligament of the left knee.
 This happened after the inward tilt of the joint, which required disproportionate and abrupt stretching.

 As a result, the top scorer in the history of Portugal and Real Madrid was forced to stop for 59 days (3 official matches with the white jersey).